mit-cml/yrtoolkit/yr/tutorials/ChickenBowling.md

 <img src="../images/chicken_bowling/global_variable_blocks.png" alt="Global Variable Blocks" width = "500" >

-This block places a ball for the user to play with at the (x, height_y, -100).
+This block places a SphereNode (ball) for the user to play with at the coordinates (x, height_y, -100) when the user taps in the ARView3D.
 Additionally, it changes other elements of the SphereNode, including enabling physics, which allows for collisions.

 <img src = "../images/chicken_bowling/adding_ball_block.png" alt = "Tap at Location Block" width = "500">

 This block changes the global variable pin_type from BowlingPins.obj to Halva_the_Chicken.usdz and back.
-It also changes the global variable pin_scale so that the ModelNode is scaled properly.
+It also changes the value of the global variable pin_scale so that the ModelNode is scaled properly.
 These changes occur when the <strong> ChangePinButton </strong> is clicked.

 <img src = "../images/chicken_bowling/change_pins_button_block.png" alt = "Change Pins Block" width = "500">

-This block calls the procedure "set_pins" to place the pins for the user to play with when the <strong> LoadPinsButton </strong> is clicked.
+This block calls the procedure "set_pins", which places the pins for the user to play with when the <strong> LoadPinsButton </strong> is clicked.
 The set_pins procedure places all of the pins at a given location in the (x, y, z) plane.

 <img src = "../images/chicken_bowling/load_pins_button.png" alt = "Load Pins Block" width = "500">